ellisztamas/fecundity_components/README.md

 3. **qtl_clusters.rds**: clusters of colocalising QTL.

 Note that no QTL were detected for survival to reproduction in Sweden in 2010.

-## To do
-Finalise bibtex file.
-Reformat qtl figure.
-Document workflow and variables.